James Hunt: 1979: Walter Wolf Racing

-At the first race in Argentina, he felt the car was difficult to handle and on a fast lap, the front wing became detached striking his helmet.
-In the race, Hunt retired due to an electrical fault.
+At the first race in Argentina, Hunt felt the car was difficult to handle and on a fast lap, the front wing became detached, striking his helmet.
+Hunt retired from the race due to an electrical fault.
 In Brazil, he retired on lap 6 due to instability under braking caused by a loose steering rack.
 During qualifying in South Africa, the brakes on his car failed.
 He managed not to collide with the wall, but only finished 8th in the race.
 He retired at the Spanish Grand Prix after 26 laps.
-At Zolder, a new Wolf WR8 was raced but Hunt crashed into a barrier hard enough to bounce back onto the track.
+At Zolder, a new Wolf WR8 was raced, but Hunt crashed into a barrier hard enough to bounce back onto the track.
 Hunt failed to finish the 1979 Monaco Grand Prix, the race where six years previously he had made his debut.

 Retirement from racing

-Hunt made a statement on 8 June 1979 to the press announcing his immediate retirement from F1 competition, citing his situation in the championship, and was replaced by future world champion Keke Rosberg.
-Despite going into retirement, he continued to work to promote his personal sponsors Marlboro and Olympus.
+Hunt made a statement on 8 June 1979 to the press, announcing his immediate retirement from F1 competition, citing his situation in the championship.
+He was replaced by future world champion Keke Rosberg.
+Despite retiring, he continued to work to promote his personal sponsors Marlboro and Olympus.

-Hunt had always been realistic about the chances of early death from racing, and had been near to racing deaths such as that of François Cevert.
-According to Peter Warr, Hunt had been badly affected by the Ronnie Peterson accident in Monza the year before and his heart was no longer in it.
-Warr recalled Hunt telling him that he discovered that if he nudged the car up against the barrier and give it a squirt of throttle in second gear, it would break a driveshaft.
+Hunt had always been realistic about his chances of dying early from racing, and had experienced the death of colleagues several times such as that of François Cevert.
+According to Peter Warr, Hunt had been badly affected by Ronnie Peterson's accident in Monza the year before and his heart was no longer in it.
+Warr recalled Hunt telling him that he discovered that if he nudged the car up against the barrier and gave it a squirt of throttle in second gear, it would break a driveshaft.
 "At Monaco, four laps into the race, James stopped up the hill by Rosie's bar, with a broken driveshaft.
 Then he told us he was retiring."